Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

 In a typical trading use case, there can be and there will be multiple use cases.
 Where one hand we may have very trivial operations like fetching the investor details, getting account details etc then on the other hand we may see quite complicated queries as well like: getting the value of the securities an investor holds at a time, getting average cost price of the stocks purchased and so on.
-We will build queries for:
+We will build queries for following requirement:
 1. Get all the security lots by account number/id
 2. Get all the security lots by account number/id and ticker
-3. Get avg cost price and total quantity of all security inside investor's security portfolio
+3. Get total quantity of all securities inside investor's security portfolio
+4. Get total quantity of all securities inside investor's security portfolio at a particular time
+5. Get average cost price of the owned stock at a given date and time.
+If current price of the stock is known, this can also provide the profit and loss information

 Above use cases can be solved if we create suitable RediSearch indexes in our Redis cluster.
 Following are the 2 indexes and the corresponding queries which does that: